khushk21/Blockchain-Project/README.md

 ##### 2.3.2 Reveal Phase

-The **Reveal Phase** allows the user to reveal all the bids they made during the Bidding Phase.
-Users have to reveal every single bid they made, **including** the fake ones, to verify and ensure they cannot selectively reveal certain bids.
-Users also only have 1 try to reveal their bids.
-Any subsequently reveals or wrong reveals will invalidate their bids.
-This is to ensure that no user can selectively reveal their bids, which would have resulted in an unfair auction that isn't truly blind, since the user would only reveal their lowest bid, selectively revealling the higher bids when they realised that they are losing the auction.
-This security flaw is thus prevented by only allowing the user to reveal **once**.
+The user can disclose every offer they made during the bidding phase during the **Reveal Phase**.
+To ensure that users cannot selectively divulge particular bids, they must reveal every single bid they made, **including** the fraudulent ones.
+Additionally, users can only reveal their bids once.
+Their bids will be void if any revelations are made later or are incorrect.
+This prevents users from selectively disclosing their bids, which may lead to an unfair auction that isn't truly blind because the user would only reveal their lowest price, selectively disclosing the higher bids when they realized they were losing the auction.
+Thus, by only enabling the user to divulge **once**, this security problem is avoided.

 Using the aforementioned user in the Bidding Phase above as an example of what to input during the Reveal Phase: